Sizing multimodal suspensions with differential dynamic microscopy: DDM for Polydisperse Suspensions

 To interpret results obtained by fitting these expressions to data, we need to understand how the population weights, $\{C_i(k)\}$ in Eq.~\ref{eq:fik}, scale with particle radius, $R$.
-The literature has occasionally implied that the DDM signal scales with $R$ more weakly than the $NR^6\sim\phi R^3$ for (homodyne) DLS.\cite{Multiscale_Review} However, there is no explicit analytic or experimental treatment of this issue to date.
+Interpretation of image intensity fluctuations from a coherent (heterodyne) scattering perspective implicitly predicts\cite{Multiscale_Review} a scaling of $A(k) \propto R^6$ for Rayleigh scatterers,\footnote[3]{What is clear from the heterodyne DDM literature is that the image intensity scales as $NR^3$; but additional steps are needed to show that $A(k) \sim NR^6$,} but it is unclear how the use of incoherent illumination affects this scaling.

-The key is to realise that $a(k)$ in Eq.~\ref{eq:Ak} is the two-dimensional (2D) Fourier Transform (FT) of $a(r)$, the intensity pattern of the image of one particle centred at the origin of the image plane (with radial coordinate $r$ only in the case of circular symmetry).\cite{aniso_DDM} For a homogeneously fluorescent particle that is much smaller than the depth of focus, $a(r)$ should, to a good first approximation, be given by the 2D projection of a solid sphere (mathematically, a 3-ball, $B_3$) onto the equatorial plane, ${\cal P}_2(B_3)$, transmitted through the microscope's optics.
+To analyse size scaling in the incoherent limit, note that $a(k)$ in Eq.~\ref{eq:Ak} is the two-dimensional (2D) Fourier Transform (FT) of $a(r)$, the intensity pattern of the image of one particle centred at the origin of the image plane (with radial coordinate $r$ only in the case of circular symmetry).\cite{aniso_DDM} For a homogeneously fluorescent particle that is much smaller than the depth of focus, $a(r)$ should, to a good first approximation, be given by the 2D projection of a solid sphere (mathematically, a 3-ball, $B_3$) onto the equatorial plane, ${\cal P}_2(B_3)$, transmitted through the microscope's optics.
 The Projection-Slice Theorem states that the 2D FT of a projection of a 3D object is given by a slice (perpendicular to the projection) through the origin of the FT of the 3D object.\cite{Janaswamy2020} So, the FT of ${\cal P}_2(B_3)$ is $\frac{4}{3}\pi R^3 P(kR)$ with the $P(kR)$ in Eq.~\ref{eq:formfac}, only now $k$ is the magnitude of wave vectors in a 2D rather than 3D Fourier space.
 In the dilute limit, where $S(k) \to 1$, Eq.~\ref{eq:DICF} becomes

 with contrast density $\rho$ (e.g., dye concentration in fluorescence), assumed here to be homogeneous and the same for all particles.